BGI SHIFTING GEARS

-Shifting Gears is a partnership between Bicycle Garage Indy, Volunteers of America of Indiana, and the Indiana Department of Correction.
+Shifting Gears is a partnership between Bicycle Garage Indy, Nine13sports, and the Indiana Department of Correction.
 Additional partners include PEN Products.

 Used bicycles can donated to the Shifting Gears program at any Bicycle Garage Indy location.
-Volunteers of America issues tax-deductions for the donated bikes.
+Nine13sports issues tax-deductions for the donated bikes.
 Under the direction of Indiana Department of Correction staff, inmates learn to repair bicycles and get a sense of accomplishment.
 The program provides inmates with a job and helps build self-worth by allowing them the opportunity to be productive citizens who give back to the community.

 REQUESTING BICYCLE DONATIONSNon-profit organizations may request up to 25 bikes on behalf of their clients.
 Shifting Gears does not give bikes to individuals.
 If you are an individual in need of a bike, please contact a non-profit organization that can make a request on your behalf.

-Organizations should review our program guidelines and complete our donation request form online.
+Organizations should review our program guidelines and complete our donation request form online below